Why Consider Counseling?

 Learning Healthy Coping Skills

 Coping skills: everyone seems to have heard of this concept, but the idea behind it still may seem vague and in need of more concrete description.
 At its most basic, the strategies that we employ to be able to deal with difficult emotions earn the title of “coping skill”, whether or not these tactics are ultimately beneficial to us.
 For example, if there was an argument at work between yourself and a coworker, choosing to walk away and take some deep breaths is one way to regulate yourself, however, other ways include lashing out physically or verbally towards them, or once you get home to your partner.
 Both are technically coping skills, although one of those options is likely to create much greater outcomes than the other.
 Other ineffective ways of dealing with your emotions include avoiding them entirely or turning to an external substance like drugs or alcohol to regulate your internal states.
-A therapist can help you identify coping skills that you already have in your arsenal that continue to be helpful to you, as well as to teach other skills to deal with difficult affective states, including relaxation strategies, exercise practices, and other specific strategies to deal with fear, anger, or sadness.
-With their help, you will be able to better identify what’s going on inside you, to be able to manage it more effectively.
+Counseling can help you identify coping skills that you already have in your arsenal that continue to be helpful to you, as well as to teach other skills to deal with difficult affective states, including relaxation strategies, exercise practices, and other specific strategies to deal with fear, anger, or sadness.
+In counseling, you will be able to better identify what’s going on inside you, to be able to manage it more effectively.

 Learning Healthy Thinking

-Another key piece of learning that your therapist can offer you is to go through some training in healthy thinking.
+Another key piece of learning that your therapist can offer you in counseling is to go through some training in healthy thinking.
 A therapist can teach you to challenge your thoughts, and not to let your actions be solely defined by them without taking the time to think things through.
 A healthy mindset is one that is not fixated on past mistakes and is able to recognize rationally and with clarity one’s own strengths just as much as areas with growth potential.
 A therapist can help you to identify common thought traps that may keep you stuck in the past, lost in fear of the future and what’s contributing to you missing out on the present moment.